Friday, January 20, 2012

 Jacqueline

-You and I sipped life through a crazy straw...
+You and I sipped life through the crazy straw...

-We never knew what waited for us around the corner and I'm grateful for that because had we known, we never would have had so much fun.
+We never knew what waited for us around the corner and I'm grateful for that, because had we known we never would have had so much fun.
+Or experienced the many youthful life mishaps.
+We sure got ourselves into some messes, but we couldn't have known because we hadn't lived long enough to gain wisdom, and we lacked common sense.

 ♥ Rest In Peace ♥